 1) Start with The Wrapping Paper

-Each season, I generally use brown kraft paper, plain white paper, plus 1-3 rolls of coordinating patterned paper to wrap gifts.
+Each season, I generally use brown kraft paper, plain white wrapping paper, plus 1-3 rolls of coordinating patterned paper to wrap gifts.
 For your patterned paper, vary the scale for more interest.
 As well, think about your Christmas tree decorations and make sure they work together.

-This year, I chose this Scandinavian style Christmas wrapping paper, along with kraft and white, since our tree is decorated in simple neutrals.
+As you can see, I chose this Scandinavian style Christmas wrapping paper, along with kraft and white, since our tree is decorated in simple neutrals.

 I also used kraft and white gift bags, plus decorative boxes for quick wrapping.
 Switching it up adds variety under the tree, plus I like how each can be used over and over again.